jackromo/treepointdata/README.md

+# Tree Point Cloud

+This program finds the trunk diameter, tree height and max branch diameter of a tree.

+It is MinGW-64 compliant on Windows, rather than natively compliant.

+# Strategy

 Our strategy will have several stages.
+First, we gather points into buckets of Z-coordinate ranges, which we will term z-buckets for now.
 When we observe the size of each z-bucket, we expect to see, from high to low:
-- A continuous increase to a local maximum (the widest point on the tree),
+1. A continuous increase to a local maximum (the widest point on the tree),
-- A continuous decrease after this towards the trunk,
+2. A continuous decrease after this towards the trunk,
-- A series of somewhat consistent sizes at the trunk,
+3. A series of somewhat consistent sizes at the trunk,
-- A sudden increase at the ground.
+4. A sudden increase at the ground.

 Our underlying assumption in the above is that, for the point cloud, more points means a greater size,